 Using the Integration

 This integration can only be used from Microsoft Teams.
 You cannot access Microsoft Teams from within the Box application.
-Click here for more detailed information.
+Click Using Box for teams and Microsoft - Box for Teams for more detailed information.

 The Box for Microsoft Teams integration allows users within Teams to: